pieroproietti/penguins-eggs/README.md

 You can, also easily create your organization/school distro and deploy it on your LAN, give it to your friends as usb key or publish eggs in the internet!

-You can try now penguins-eggs-ts, it is a console utility - no GUI - but don't be scared, penguins-eggs-ts is a console command - really very simple usage - if you are able to open a terminal, you can use it.
+You can try now penguins-eggs, it is a console utility - no GUI - but don't be scared, penguins-eggs is a console command - really very simple usage - if you are able to open a terminal, you can use it.

-## Install penguins-eggs-ts
+## Install penguins-eggs
 Well, it is time to try it!

 ### Prerequisites
-Of course penguins-eggs-ts need [nodejs](https://nodejs.org/en/download/package-manager/) installed.
+Of course penguins-eggs need [nodejs](https://nodejs.org/en/download/package-manager/) installed.

-penguins-eggs-ts depend on various packages, you need to install them before to start to use it.
-Before to install penguins-eggs-ts, simply copy and paste the following lines:
+penguins-eggs depend on various packages, you need to install them before to start to use it.
+Before to install penguins-eggs, simply copy and paste the following lines:

 ```sudo apt-get update```